 It must also be revised whenever relevant changes in the markets or in the market participants' behaviour take place.

-The PPAT should be able to explain to the National Regulatory Authority (NRA), upon request, how it manages the alerts generated by the adopted system and why the adopted level of automation is appropriate for its business.
+The PPAT should be able to explain to the NRA, upon request, how it manages the alerts generated by the adopted system and why the adopted level of automation is appropriate for its business.